mbeddr/mps-platform-docs/src/doc/docs/aspects/editor.md

 !!! question "Is there a utility class related to editor hints?"

     Yes, there is in {{ mbeddr() }}: {{ mps_url("@mbeddr.EditorHintHelper") }}.

+!!! question "I am using `NodeHighlightManager.mark()` to highlight AST nodes.
+MPS then uses the provided color for the cell's background and a slightly darker shade for an additional border.
+Can we change this, i.e., only paint the background, but not the border?"

+    Yes, but you must create a class that extends DefaultEditorMessage and overwrites the [paintWithColor](https://github.com/JetBrains/MPS/blob/24918829bd8cb18afec7bfdfb5958d197608be1a/editor/editor-runtime/source/jetbrains/mps/nodeEditor/DefaultEditorMessage.java#L196) method.
+Line [203](https://github.com/JetBrains/MPS/blob/24918829bd8cb18afec7bfdfb5958d197608be1a/editor/editor-runtime/source/jetbrains/mps/nodeEditor/DefaultEditorMessage.java#L203) defined the color of the border.
+Instead of calling this method:

+    ```java
+    public void mark(SNode node, Color color, String messageText, EditorMessageOwner owner) {
+    if (node == null) return;
+    mark(new DefaultEditorMessage(node, color, messageText, owner));
+    }
+    ```

+    You must initialize your message object and supply it to the mark method.

 [^1]:[MPS forum - hierarchical tree structure and editing](https://mps-support.jetbrains.com/hc/en-us/community/posts/4403918630290-hierarchical-tree-structure-and-editing)